-- or they see the first questions and decide that taking the survey isn’t for them.
+- They see the first questions and decide that taking the survey isn’t for them

-You want to see how each person answered all of the questions so you can see how individuals answered all the questions in the survey.
+You want to see the breakdown per respondent so you can see how individuals answered all the questions in the survey.
 This can be helpful for seeing trends in certain respondents’ answers.

 When you think of a survey report, you likely picture graphs and pie charts displaying the data attained from closed-ended questions.